 Even a low impact crash can compromise the safety of a car seat, although it might still look fine from the outside.
 There are plenty of items that you can most definitely buy second hand, but car seats really aren’t one of them.

 If you’re looking for a good deal on a car seat, many retailers have sales on older models several times a year.
 Cashback sites and points cards can also help to recoup some of the spend.

-You can check in case of products recalls on the Trading Standards website.
+You can check in case of products recalls on this website.

 6) Using an incompatible car seat

 Check that is it compatible with your make and model of car.
 This is usually something people do when purchasing their car seats but if you change your car down the line, it might not occur to you to re-check.

 Research has shown that a huge amount of car seats aren’t installed correctly, and if a car seat isn’t installed properly then it won’t do it’s job.

 ISOfix makes it harder to install a seat incorrectly but they are no safer than correctly installed belted seats.